ShuuKaRen: 2017-2018: Third digital single and Shuuka's retirement

-On October 22, 2017, Shuuka announced the third digital single of the duo titled "LOVE YOUR LIFE / Parallel Synchronicity" while also announcing her temporary hiatus due to health problems.
+On October 22, 2017, Shuuka announced the third digital single of the duo titled "Love Your Life / Parallel Synchronicity" while also announcing her temporary hiatus due to health problems.
 The single was released on November 10, 2017.
-“LOVE YOUR LIFE” was used as a TV commercial song for a KOSÉ FASIO TV CM in which both Shuuka and Karen appeared.
-"Parallel Synchronization" produced by m-flo was also chosen as the theme song for B.LEAGUE CHAMPIONSHIP 2016-17.
+"Love Your Life" was used as a TV commercial song for a Kose Fasio TV CM in which both Shuuka and Karen appeared.
+"Parallel Synchronization", produced by m-flo, was chosen as the theme song for the B.League Championship 2016-17.

 On December 31, Shuuka announced to have graduated from the unit and retired from entertainment industry due to worsening symptoms of cervical spinal disc herniation.
-As result of her leaving, and with only Karen staying, the unit disbanded.
-On January 15, 2018, ShuuKaRen's website, the group's section on E.G.family mobile and accounts on Instagram and Twitter were closed, along with Shuuka's personal blog on E.G.family mobile being also closed and removed.
+As result, the unit disbanded.
+On January 15, 2018, ShuuKaRen's website and social media accounts were closed, along with Shuuka's personal blog on E.G.family mobile.